 One Museum Drive, Roslyn Harbor, NY 11576

 DescriptionThe Nassau County Museum of Art is located off Northern Blvd. in Roslyn.
 The art collection and rotating exhibits are in a stately mansion.
 Outside is a lovely sculpture garden and walking trails.
-There are benches throughout the grounds.
+There are benches throughout the grounds, most of them, however are on the grass.

-There are two paved parking lots where cars with handicapped stickers can park.
-The main lot, and another much closer to the mansion.
-From this lot one can walk up a brick and paved ramp to the double door main entrance.
+There are two paved parking lots where with accessible parking spaces.
+The main lot, and another much closer to the ramp leading to the mansion's double door main entrance.
 The building has three floors with access by staircase or elevator.
 There are restrooms on the main and second floors.
-The one on the main floor is handicapped accessible.
+The one on the main floor is accessible.

 The aisles are wide in the galleries and there are benches in some of them.
-There is a lovely gift shop and a cafe that is open on weekends.
+There is a gift shop on the second floor.

 Surface of lot: paved